jcfurey/SuperMap/README.md

   </a>
 </p>

+> Announcement: The code will be released after RSS.

+## News

+- 2026-07-15: Project website and teaser video are now live.
+- 2026-07-15: Initial README and project overview published.

 **SuperMap is a living spatial memory for embodied AI**.
 It perceives the world, remembers its evolution, and supports reasoning and action.
 It is a training-free spatio-temporal SLAM system that builds a persistent semantic world model.
 It fuses high-frequency geometric SLAM with asynchronous open-vocabulary perception, producing a 4D scene graph: a queryable map carrying spatial *and* temporal information for every object, enabling visual-language navigation and long-horizon reasoning on real robots.

 ## Highlights